logicseed/Idle-RPG-Framework/README.md

 ### Sample Game

-The following animations showcase a sample game that was created to showcase the framework to the client.
+The following animations comprise a sample game that was created to showcase the framework to the client.
 All art is placeholder art, and the interface is more simplistic than the hooks provided by the framework can allow.